pkulchenko/lua-array/README.md

 local a = [1, [3] = true]	--> syntax error
 local a = [1, b = true]		--> syntax error

--- caveat: syntactic sugar for function call syntax f{...} -> f({...}) does not have -- an equivalent sugar for arrays because the grammar would be ambiguous local a = fun[1] 	-- indexing table 'fun' (never a function call)
+-- syntactic sugar for function call syntax f{...} -> f({...}) does not have -- an equivalent for arrays because the grammar would be ambiguous local a = fun[1] 	-- indexing table 'fun' local a = fun([1])	-- call function 'fun' with array as an argument

 -- arrays grow to fit new keys automatically local a = []